intel/nauta/docs/user-guide/actions/view_cli_help.md

      nctl -h
 ```
 Usage: nctl COMMAND [options] [args]...

     Nauta Client

- Displays additional help information when the -h or --help COMMAND is used.
+  Displays additional help information when the -h or --help COMMAND is
+  used.

 Options:
   -h, --help  Displays help messaging information.

 Commands:
-      config, cfg      Sets values of limits and requests for resources in templates
+  config, cfg      Set limits and requested resources in templates.
-                       used by the system.
-      experiment, exp  Command for starting, stopping, and managing training jobs.
+  experiment, exp  Start, stop, or manage training jobs.
-      launch, l        Command for launching web user-interface or tensorboard.
-It
+  launch, l        Launch the web user-interface or TensorBoard.
+Runs as a
-                       works as process in the system console until user does not
+                   process in the system console until the user stops the
-                       stop it.
-If process should be run as background process,
-                       please add '&' at the end of line
+                   process.
+To run in the background, add '&' at the end of
+                   the line.
+  model, mo        Manage the processing, conversion, and packaging of models.
-      mount, m         Displays a command that can be used to mount client's
+  mount, m         Displays a command that can be used to mount a client's
-                       folders on his/her local machine.
+                   folder on their local machine.
-      predict, p       Command for starting, stopping, and managing prediction
-                       jobs and instances.
-To get further help on commands use
+  predict, p       Start, stop, and manage prediction jobs and instances.
-                       COMMAND with -h or --help option.
-      template, tmp    Command for handling templates used by the system.
+  template, tmp    Manage experiment templates used by the system.
-      user, u          Command for creating/deleting/listing users of the
+  user, u          Create, delete, or list users of the platform.
+Can only be
-                       platform.
-Can only be run by a platform administrator.
+                   run by a platform administrator.
-      verify, ver      Command verifies whether all external components required
+  verify, ver      Verifies if all required external components contain the
-                       by nctl are installed in proper versions.
-If something is
+                   proper installed versions.
-                       missing, the application displays detailed information
-                       about it.
   version, v       Displays the version of the installed nctl application.

 ```